Asian shares skid despite US economic stimulus deal | Business

 "The tentative accord on the approximate USD 900 billion coronavirus stimulus deal, having been the talk of the town for weeks, brought forth little fresh enthusiasm for markets,'' Pan said.
 In Asia, new COVID-19 outbreaks have led authorities to impose lockdowns or other restrictions in Australia and Thailand.
 In Japan, the government has suspended a travel promotion program and advised restaurants and bars to close early.

-The Shanghai Composite index gained 0.3 per cent to 3,406.04.
+The Shanghai Composite index gained 0.6 percent to 3,414.72.
 Shares rose in Taiwan but fell in Singapore.
-The U.S. stimulus agreement is to establish temporary USD 300 per week supplemental jobless benefits and USD 600 direct stimulus payments to most Americans, along with a fresh round of subsidies for hard-hit businesses and funding for schools, health care providers, and renters facing eviction.
+Thailand's benchmark SET index lost as much as 2.4 percent as a fresh outbreak of coronavirus cases clustered around a seafood market near Bangkok shook confidence in the country's pandemic precautions.
+The US stimulus agreement is to establish temporary USD 300 per week supplemental jobless benefits and USD 600 direct stimulus payments to most Americans, along with a fresh round of subsidies for hard-hit businesses and funding for schools, health care providers, and renters facing eviction.

 The final agreement was reached after a breakthrough over Federal Reserve emergency powers was resolved by the Senate's top Democrat and a senior conservative Republican.
 Wall Street retreated on Friday as investors waited to see if Congress would deliver on its promises of more cash for struggling workers and businesses.

-In the bond market, the yield on the 10-year Treasury was at 0.93 per cent, down slightly from 0.94 per cent late Friday.
-US benchmark crude oil lost USD 1.46 to USD 47.78 per barrel in electronic trading on the New York Mercantile Exchange.
-It gained 70 cents to USD 49.24 per barrel on Friday.
+In the bond market, the yield on the 10-year Treasury was at 0.93 percent, down slightly from 0.94% late Friday.
+U.S. benchmark crude oil lost $1.43 to $47.81 per barrel in electronic trading on the New York Mercantile Exchange.
+It gained 70 cents to $49.24 per barrel on Friday.

-Brent crude, the international standard, declined USD 1.63 to USD 50.63 per barrel.
-The dollar slipped to 103.29 Japanese yen from 103.32 yen on Friday.
+Brent crude, the international standard, declined $1.56 to $50.70 per barrel.
+The dollar rose to 103.38 Japanese yen from 103.32 yen on Friday.
 The dollar's prolonged weakness against the yen prompted Prime Minister Yoshihide Suga to warn that the government did not want to see the dollar-yen rate fall below 100 yen.

 ALSO READ